NVK2016/TriviaGame/README.md

 * Javascript , JQuery  - create dynamic elements ,acess the event listiners , show error messages  and images dynamically.
 Holds the core logic of the game.

-### KNOW BUG IN THE PROGRAM :
+### WHAT is BUGGING ME HERE (KNOW BUG IN THE PROGRAM):

-On the final screen, it does show the scoreboard results  but doesnt considered the lastrecord in case if the question has timeout.
+On the final screen, it does show the scoreboard results  but doesn't considered the last record in case if the question has not been answered by the player.